Published On: Apr 19 2013 01:48:16 PM CDTUpdated On: Apr 22 2014 01:00:00 AM CDT

 1945: After learning that his orders to attack Soviet troops closing in on Berlin had been ignored by SS Gen. Felix Steiner, Adolf Hitler falls into a tearful rage in his underground bunker.
 He declares that the war is lost, blames his generals and announces that he would stay on in Berlin until the end and then kill himself.
 He would commit suicide in the bunker eight days later.

-1944: Steve Fossett, the businessman and record-setting aviator, sailor and adventurer, is born in Jackson, Tenn.
+1944: Steve Fossett, the businessman and record-setting aviator, sailor and adventurer, is born in Jackson, Tennessee.
 Fossett made his fortune in the financial services industry and was best known for many world records, including becoming the first person to fly solo nonstop around the world in a balloon.
 On Sept.
 3, 2007, Fossett was reported missing after the plane he was flying over the Nevada desert failed to return.
 His crash site and some remains were discovered in the Sierra Nevada mountain range in California in October 2008.

-1937: Actor Jack Nicholson, best known for movies such as "Chinatown," "The Shining," "Batman," "A Few Good Men" and "The Departed," is born in Neptune City, N.J.
+1937: Actor Jack Nicholson, best known for movies such as "Chinatown," "The Shining," "Batman," "A Few Good Men" and "The Departed," is born in Neptune City, New Jersey.
 Nicholson has won Oscars for his roles in "One Flew Over the Cuckoo's Nest," "As Good as It Gets" and "Terms of Endearment" and has been nominated a total of 12 times, making him the most nominated male actor of all time.

-1936: Singer, guitarist and actor Glen Campbell, whose hits include"Gentle on My Mind," "By the Time I Get to Phoenix," "Wichita Lineman," "Galveston" and "Rhinestone Cowboy," is born in Delight, Ark.
+1936: Singer, guitarist and actor Glen Campbell, whose hits include"Gentle on My Mind," "By the Time I Get to Phoenix," "Wichita Lineman," "Galveston" and "Rhinestone Cowboy," is born in Delight, Arkansas.
 He's also known for hosting the variety show "The Glen Campbell Goodtime Hour" from 1969 to 1972 and appeared in movies such as "True Grit," "Norwood" and "Any Which Way You Can."

 1933: Henry Royce, the industrialist who joined with Charles Rolls to found Rolls-Royce Ltd. in 1906, dies at the age of 70 in West Wittering, West Sussex, England.
 At the onset of World War I, the company turned from automobiles to the production of much-needed reliable engines for aviation.
 After the war, Rolls-Royce continued both as a manufacturer of luxury automobiles and airplane engines.